Imding1211/RAG_Streamlit/README.md

 This project demonstrates a Retrieval-Augmented Generation (RAG) system utilizing the latest Language Model (LLM) technologies.
 By leveraging PDF documents as the data source, ChromaDB as the database for efficient retrieval, and Gemma2 2B for language modeling, this project aims to provide high-quality, contextually relevant responses.
 The embedding model used is All-minilm, deployed by SBERT, ensuring robust vector representations of the data.

+Additionally, a user-friendly interface is implemented using Streamlit, allowing users to upload PDF documents and interact with the system through a question-and-answer (Q&A) interface.
+This interface facilitates seamless document input and enables dynamic, real-time querying of the uploaded content.

 ![image](images/Home_page.png)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>